asposemarketplace/Aspose_for_JetBrains/README.md

 **New Features**

-Latest Release v1.1 of Aspose Java plugin for JetBrains IDE, provides the support of getting Aspose Java API samples through **Aspose Example** option in New menu as following:
+Release v1.1 of Aspose Java plugin for JetBrains IDE, provides the support of getting Aspose Java API samples through **Aspose Example** option in New menu as following:

 1. First Create Java Project by using plugin provided Aspose Project Wizard
 2.  **Right Click** on Project or Select **File** Menu